The Blue Oak Guide to Copyleft

 Strong Copyleft Family

-Strong copyleft licenses require you to share both the licensed software (like the weak copyleft licenses), and larger programs that you build with the licensed software, when you give copies to others.
+In addition to the requirements of the weak copyleft licenses, strong copyleft licenses require you to share larger programs that you build with the licensed software when you give copies to others.

 -